These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients. Perfect for the holidays or any time of year!

 Storage & Freezing Instructions

 Butter shortbread cookies may be stored in an airtight container at room temperature for up to 1 week.
 Baked cookies will also freeze well for up to 3 months, simply thaw to room temperature before serving.
+You may also freeze the cookie dough for up to 3 months and thaw it overnight in the refrigerator.

 - When measuring your flour for these cookies, avoid scooping it from the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.